A housing bubble is when housing prices are unusually high, spurred by high demand and low supply, investor speculation, and irrational spending.

 5. FOMO (Fear Of Missing Out)

-The high price-to-rent ratio indicates an imminent property bubble and likely fall in housing prices.
+The high price-to-rent ratio indicates an imminent property bubble and likely fall in housing market prices.

 People have less discretionary money to spend each month because of the rapid rise in inflation, and people’s earnings and weekly income are not increasing at the same rate.